mobizt/FirebaseClient/README.md

 With [ServiceAuth](examples/App/AppInitialization/ServiceAuth/ServiceAuth.ino) provider class, you are now access the Firebase services as non-human or a service or application user.

+This uses `OAuth2.0 using Service Account` authentication flows to create the access token for authorization.

-This type of authentication required when you use some APIs of Firebase and Google services.
+This type of authentication required when you use some APIs of Firebase and Google services that required privilege (admin) access.

 The parameters for [ServiceAuth](examples/App/AppInitialization/ServiceAuth/ServiceAuth.ino) provider class are following which most of the parameters can be taken from service account json key file.